Reseda Hall of Fame

 History of the Reseda Hall of Fame

 Reseda Hall of Fame is dedicated to recognizing the outstanding athletic accomplishments of Reseda High School alumni.
 Through our platform, we shine a spotlight on the hard work and dedication of our athletes, fostering a sense of pride and community.
 Our mission is to create a space where past achievements are remembered.
+Continue scrolling down the page to view all 37 alumni listed.

 Reseda will be celebrating its 70th year anniversary in 2025.
 Reseda High School, as it was named in 1955, was the first complete high school to be built in the San Fernando Valley after World War II.
 Reseda opened with complete academic and science buildings, a boy's & girl's gymnasium, football, track & field stadium with lights, industrial shops, including an automotive repair facility.
 Reseda High School was the first school in the Los Angeles Untied School District to have a three-color system of Navy, Columbia Blue and White.
-It was also one of only a few high schools in the San Fernando Valley to have a complete auditorium when it was built.
+It was one of only a few high schools in the San Fernando Valley to have a complete auditorium when it was built.
 The football stadium is named the Roy Jae Stadium (first football coach at Reseda), the baseball field is named Quentin Quick field (first baseball coach at Reseda) and the football field is dedicated to former head coach Joel Shaeffer, who died in early January 2013.
 Schaeffer coached the Regents from 1976 to 2000, during which the team won 6 league titles and 2 CIF championships.

 Numerous factors played into the selection process for including Reseda Alumni into the Athletic Hall of Fame.
-Despite our very best efforts we are also aware that we have not included many individuals deserving recognition.
+Despite our very best efforts we are aware that we have not included many individuals deserving recognition.
 It is hoped that this publication of the Reseda Alumni Athletic Hall of Fame will increase awareness and lead to many more deserving individuals being included in the coming months and years ahead.

-The 20 Reseda alumni listed below is just the start in establishing a complete Reseda Athletic Hall of Fame.
+The 37 Reseda alumni listed below is just the beginning.
 As members of Reseda classes from 1955 to present, your help is indeed needed.
 Please send me any names, dates of graduation and any additional information that would help support adding a new member to be inducted.
-If you find any mistakes, or better photos that were used, please send the information to me through Facebook, or email me at robertkraude@gmail.com
+If you find any mistakes, or better photo, please send the information to me through Facebook, or email me at robertkraude@gmail.com

 Notable Track Alumni School Records: 2 Mile, 1968, Cliff Busby, 9:29.0.
 1 Mile, 1969, Mike Butler, 4:14.3h.
 200 Meter, 1987, Mike Wilson, 22.20.
 Long Jump, 1987.
 Darrell Armstrong, 22' 0.25.
 Triple Jump, 1988, Ron Wilkinson, 47' 1.75.
 4 X 100 Relay, Dave Wilson, Mike Wilson, Ronald Wilkinson, Darrell Armstrong, 1987, 42.35.
 4 X 400 Relay, Dave Wilson, Mike Wilson, Ronald Wilkinson, Darrell Armstrong, 1987, 3:18.84.
 All of these records still stand as of January 2025.